supersmm/230project/README.md

 ## Our dataset

-The dataset is collected by ourselves and hosted on box, download it [here][GlaucomaVSDiabetes].
+The dataset containing photos of fundus images is collected by ourselves from Rjukan Synssenter Optometri and hosted on box, download it [here][GlaucomaVSDiabetes].

-This will download the GlaucomaVSDiabetes dataset (~793 MB) containing photos of fundus images.

 Here is the structure of the data:
 ```